Updated: Dec 30, 2020

 The clock is ticking, the deadlines are looming, and the stress is mounting.
 We’ve all been there.
 Persistence, inertia, determination, or a combination of the three keep you trapped in the hamster wheel.
 Sadly, the harder you try to get ahead, the more overwhelmed you feel.
 Pretty soon, you're in overload mode.

-The human brain is amazingly complex, but you don’t have to be a neuroscientist to know when it isn’t performing at peak performance.
-And, as it turns out, all those smart guys back in the lab have discovered a few simple, yet intentional, strategies to enable us to rewire it when we need to.
+The human brain is amazingly complex, but you don’t have to be a neuroscientist to know when it isn’t at peak performance.
+And, as it turns out, all those smart guys back in the lab have discovered a few simple, yet intentional, strategies to enable us to give it a quick reboot.

 Here are 5 simple ways to get out of the ditch and back into the zone.

 1. Move the body and the brain will follow.
 Over the last 100 years, the connection between the mind and body has been explored in depth.
 Today, neuroscientists agree that motor activity and cognition are powerfully linked.
 Not only do we know that physical activity increases neuron growth that contributes to overall cognition, but there is also a direct correlation between movement and memory, attention, and language.

 The cerebellum controls most of our gross motor functions.
 It takes up one tenth of the brain by volume but contains more than half of the neurons in the brain.
 In addition, most of the neural pathways from the cerebellum are outbound connecting to other parts of the brain that control spatial perception, attention, vision, and memory.
 Fire up the cerebellum and you’ll activate those other brain regions you need to be working.

 This doesn’t require a trip to the gym, although the more you increase your heart rate, the more oxygen you send to the brain.
 However, something a simple as a quick walk around the building or a trip up and down the stairs can wake up the cerebellum and enable you to refocus.